Square Footage Calculator

 Accurate area measurement is the foundation of virtually every construction and renovation project budget.
 Mistakes in area calculation can lead to ordering too little material (causing project delays while waiting for restocking) or too much (wasting money and creating disposal issues).
 For flooring, each box of material covers a specific square footage, and partial boxes cannot usually be returned.
 For paint, one gallon typically covers 350-400 square feet, and buying an extra gallon for touch-ups is more economical than running out mid-project.

 Real estate professionals rely on square footage as a primary valuation metric.
-In the United States, the ANSI Z765-2021 standard governs how square footage is measured for real estate listings, specifying that measurements should be taken from the exterior walls at each floor level and include finished, habitable areas only.
+In the United States, the ANSI Z765-2021 standard governs how square footage is measured for real estate listings [ansi-z765], specifying that measurements should be taken from the exterior walls at each floor level and include finished, habitable areas only.
 Unfinished basements, garages, and porches are typically excluded from gross living area calculations but may be listed separately.
 Understanding these measurement conventions helps buyers compare properties accurately and avoid surprises during appraisals.

 - Select the shape — Rectangle, Square, Circle, or Triangle.